RuairiSinkler/StrangerThingsWall/README.md

 # StrangerThingsWall
-Raspberry Pi project to spell out words with lights on an alphabet wall.
+Raspberry Pi project to spell out words from Twitter with lights on an alphabet wall.

 Given twitter app details for a twitter account, the program can pull @mentions of the account.
 It will then run these through a few test (only letters, nothing on blacklist included, has one of the supplied hashtags) and can the display a tweeted message as well.